jpverkamp/blog/content/reviews/books/John Scalzi/Lock In/1 - Lock In.md

 [^Chris]: If you give it a try; think back.
 Is Chris a man or a woman?
 Or a robot first?
 I *love* how Scalzi handled this.

-[^robot]: Side note: I'm using this for my 'Robot' {{<crosslink "2023 Book Bingo">}} square.
+[^robot]: Side note: I'm using this for my 'Robot' [[2023 Book Bingo]]() square.
 Chris isn't a Robot, but Murderbot was clarified to count, thus (IMO) including cyborgs and given the nature of the story, I believe that Chris and other Haden's that almost entirely use threeps should count.
 That's an interesting conversation all it's own!